View Robert Greene's Obituary on Observer-Reporter.com and share memories

 Bob was the husband to Sue for 37 years.
 They had a strong and wonderful marriage.
 Their love for each other showed and Bob and Sue had many good years together.

 Bob was the father of Debbie and Julie and grandfather of Debbie and Kirk's sons, Gannon and Gage, and Julie's daughter, Coral.
-He was the stepdad and a mentor to Sue's two children, Kristy and Jim.
+He was the stepdad to Sue's two children, Kristy and Jim and grandfather to Jim and Carla's children, Cody, Taylor, Spencer, Kylie and his deceased grandchild, Bobbi.
 He was the brother of Lloyd, Don and his deceased sister, Marilyn Morton.
 He was also blessed with many nieces and nephews.
 We will all miss him intensely.